bioinfo-core-BGU/neatseq-flow-modules/README.md

 ## Adding your own modules to NeatSeq-Flow

 You can easily [write your own modules](http://neatseq-flow.readthedocs.io/en/latest/06.addnew_module.html#for-the-programmer-adding-modules), to include currently unsupported programs in NeatSeq-Flow.
-Adding these modules is done by adding the local path to the `module_path` line in the parameter file.
+Adding these modules is done by adding the local path to the [`module_path`](http://neatseq-flow.readthedocs.io/en/latest/02.build_WF.html#global-parameters) line in the parameter file.

 Alternatively, you can add your program without creating a module, [using the `Generic` module](http://neatseq-flow.readthedocs.io/en/latest/modules/generic.html#module-step_classes.Generic.Generic).
 This enables quickly adding steps to your pipeline without needing to create modules.
 However, you will need to define the input and output locations in the parameter file.
 See the [documentation](http://neatseq-flow.readthedocs.io/en/latest/modules/generic.html#module-step_classes.Generic.Generic) for the generic module.

+## Contact

+Please contact Menachem Sklarz at: [sklarz@bgu.ac.il](mailto:sklarz@bgu.ac.il)

+## Citation

+When using NeatSeq-Flow, please cite as follows:

+Sklarz, M.Y., et al. (2017) **NeatSeq-Flow: A Lightweight Software for Efficient Execution of High Throughput Sequencing Workflows**. [bioRxiv doi: 10.1101/173005](http://www.biorxiv.org/content/early/2017/08/08/173005)